 This page is referenced by:

-12017-11-10T15:15:20-08:00Introduction75plain5424182020-04-28T11:25:20-07:00Disclaimer: This is a work in progress.
+12017-11-10T15:15:20-08:00Introduction80plain5424182022-11-09T12:00:00-08:00Disclaimer: This is a work in progress.
 This project was an addendum to a chapter in my dissertation, titled "Negotiating the German Public Sphere: Workers, Soldiers, and Women in Photobooks of Weimar Germany."
 As I am revising my dissertation for publication, this project is going to be continuously updated and changed as necessary.
 Any parts of my analysis and selections of my materials are subject to change until the official release of this Scalar book.
-January 2020 - Author's Name, Institution
+Sept 2022 - Verena Kick

-First, he is supposed to be able to identify with the representation of the working class in the photographs included in GG.
+First, they may be able to identify with the representation of the working class in the photographs included in GG.

-Secondly, at the same time, he is supposed to develop a critical stance to his own representation.
+Secondly, at the same time, they may be able to develop a critical stance to their own representation.

-To this end, GG becomes a, as a I call it, second-order photobook.
-It builds on those photo books produced in the 1920s that I would call first-order photobook.
+To this end, GG becomes a, as a I call it, a second-order photobook (a working term for now).
+It builds on those photobooks produced in the 1920s that I would call first-order photobooks.
 They primarily aimed to showcase the new possibilities of photography and of photo-photo or photo-text combinationswithin a book's page layout.
 They tried to show how these combinations could educate readers to become more visually literate.
-Tucholsky and Heartfield re-use previously published texts and photographs (taken by others) not only to create juxtapositions between (several) texts and photographs, but also to create what I call functional montages.
-These montagesimitate the workers' daily perspective and engagement with the assembly line only to challenge then this perspective by the end of the photobook, asking worker-readers to develop a dynamic, adaptable perspective.
-Such a different perspective - building on the montage of the assembly line, yet also freeing them from this daily view - aimed at bestowing an effective self-consciousness and self-awareness on them and thus elevating them to the status of a potential counter public.
+Tucholsky and Heartfield re-use previously published texts and photographs (taken by others) not only to create juxtapositions between (several) texts and photographs, but also to create, what I call, functional montages.
+These montages build on the idea of the Soviet film montage and alsoimitate, to some extent, the assembly line.
+The idea, however, is not to look for the finished product of the montage, but to become aware of the process, i.e, how texts and images function on their own, and how they do so when they are put in relationship with each other.
+In this way, readers, and potentially working class readers, can become aware of how photobooks, their texts and images, and their montages represent Weimar's public sphere, while at the same time challenging this representation in creating their own publics and potentially counter publics.

 Now it's your turn!
 Like the student in the photograph below: Learn to read and look!